PsrSigSim/PsrSigSim/paper/paper.md

 (PTAs) are collections of highly precise millisecond pulsars regularly monitored for shifts in the spin period of pulsars indicative of gravitational waves in the nanohertz regime.
 See @hobbs and @burke-spolaor for a review of pulsar timing arrays and the astrophysics of nanohertz gravitational waves.
-The sensitivity curves for PTAs are often overly simplified in the literature, lacking detailed information about the fit to a pulsar's timing parameters and assuming identical pulsar noise characteristics.

-The ``PsrSigSim`` is a Python package for calculating and building accurate PTA sensitivity curves, largely based on the formalism presented in [@hazboun:2019].
+The ``PsrSigSim`` is a Python package for simulating radio telescope data from pulsar timing observations, largely based on the formalism presented in [@shapiro-key:2020].
-This software is designed for use by astronomers interested in sources of nanohertz gravitational waves and PTA data analysts alike.
-It uses standard Python packages, such as ``Numpy`` [@numpy] and ``Astropy`` [@astropy] to build sensitivity curves from generic PTAs of individually constructed pulsars.
+It uses standard Python packages, such as ``Numpy`` [@numpy] and ``Astropy`` [@astropy] to simulate radio pulses from a neutron, the propagation effects upon that signal from the interstellar medium and the various Doppler shifts that come from the motion of the pulsar and the Earth.

 # Acknowledgements

-JSH , and  acknowledge subawards from the University of Wisconsin-Milwaukee for the NSF NANOGrav Physics Frontier Center (NSF PFC-1430284).
+JSH , BJS, PTB,  and  acknowledge subawards from the University of Wisconsin-Milwaukee for the NSF NANOGrav Physics Frontier Center (NSF PFC-1430284).
 Finally, we thank Joseph D. Romano, Tim Pennucci and for useful discussions and sharing preliminary code.

 # References